Using AGN lightcurves to map accretion disc temperature fluctuations: NGC 5548

 Increasing $\xi$ has the general effect of making the model look more ``lamppost-like,'' in that the temperature fluctuations become nearly vertical (i.e., fast) outgoing waves with only small radial variations along the path of the wave.
 This makes sense, as the observed lightcurves are dominated by a lamppost-like signal.
 One can look at the $\xi = 1000$ models in Figure~\ref{fig:ngc5548_panel} and the lamppost-like \textit{outgo} test models in Figure~\ref{fig:outgo_panel} and note the visual similarities.
 If we were interested in better approximating the lamppost model using this method, we could change the smoothing model to heavily smooth along these outgoing signals and less so in the transverse direction.
 Nevertheless, these lamppost-like inversions have higher $\chi^2$ values and are thus not as good at fitting the data.

-The most prominent and striking feature of these models is that there are coherent ingoing wave patterns in the temperature maps for $\xi=1,10,100$.
+The most prominent and striking feature of these models is that there are coherent ingoing wave patterns in the temperature maps for $\xi=1,10,100$, very similar in appearance to the test \textit{ingo} model in Figure~\ref{fig:ingo_panel}.
 For higher $\xi$ values, the ingoing wave patterns appear smeared out and are no longer discernible.
 Additionally, when we look at increasing $N_t$ from 50 to 500, the general patterns still exist for a given $\xi$, but fluctuations on short time-scales ($\sim$1~d) become more prominent.
 If we look at $\xi = 10$ with $N_t$ ranging from 50 to 250, the temperature fluctuations over time seem to repeat with increasing radius, going from negative to positive and back.
 These radial patterns move inward, which in the map, appear to have the same ``speed''.
 Because the scale of $u$ is logarithmic and time is linear, this means that the speed of the pattern is decreasing as it moves inwards with a velocity roughly following $v \propto u$.
 This consequently means that the time-scale for radial changes $\tau \sim u/v$ is a constant.